QuTech-Delft/OpenQL/docs/mapping.rst

 - ``topology``
   A qubit grid's topology is defined by the neighbor relation among its qubits.
   Each qubit has an ``id`` (its index, used as a gate operand and in the resources descriptions) in the range of ``0`` to the number of qubits in the platform minus 1.
-  Qubits are connected by directed pairs, called edges.
+  Qubits are connected by directed pairs, called *edge*\ s.
   Each edge has an ``id`` (its index, also used in the resources descriptions) in some contiguous range starting from ``0``, a source qubit and a destination qubit.